adobe/helix-continuous/.circleci/orbs/helix-smoke-tests/README.md

   smoke:
     jobs:
     - helix-smoke-tests/run:
-        token: ${SMOKE_TEST_TOKEN}
         remote_repo: adobe/helix-continuous
 ```

-`SMOKE_TEST_TOKEN` is an environment variable that needs to be added to the project that consumes the orb: it corresponds to [CircleCI API token](https://circleci.com/gh/adobe/helix-continuous/edit#api) of the helix-continuous in order to be able to trigger the smoke tests job "remotely".
+Add `SMOKE_TEST_TOKEN_V2` as an environment variable to the project that consumes the orb: it corresponds to [a personal API token](https://circleci.com/account/api) that can access this project: it seems that as of today, the v2 API is restricted to users and not open to API token (see issue [32017](https://discuss.circleci.com/t/api-v2-cannot-be-accessed-with-project-specific-api-token/32017)).

 The `remote_repo` property is the repo where the smoke tests are stored.
 For now, it is always `adobe/helix-continuous`.

 You can validate the new `config.yml` file with command: `circleci config process .circleci/config.yml`

 Note: orb are CircleCI v2.1 feature.
 Config must be v2.1 and `Enable build processing (preview)` must be enabled in the [advanced settings](https://circleci.com/gh/adobe/hypermedia-pipeline/edit#advanced-settings).

+## Repo using orb

+The repos using the orb have been flagged with the "helix-smoke-tests" topic.
+Here is the list: [`helix-smoke-tests`](https://github.com/topics/helix-smoke-tests)

 ## Debug